mohitkale/fullstack-dev-guide/docs/frontend/React-Events-Guide.md

 4. Creating reusable components
 5. Passing data between parent and child components
 6. Building forms with multiple fields
+7. Advanced component communication patterns
+8. Using `useEffect` for side effects

 This foundation will help you understand how React handles user interactions and state management, which are essential skills for building interactive web applications.